hashicorp/vagrant/.github/ISSUE_TEMPLATE/engineering-task.md

 If a task takes longer than 3 weeks, either consider if you can break it down into smaller pieces of work or update the issue with a new estimated time-frame with a summary checklist of tasks.

 ### Estimated user impact
+Most issues should categorized as minor or major.
-Critical: fixes a bug, relieves a common pain point
+- [ ] Critical: fixes a bug that impacts production deployments
-Major: addresses a frequent request
+- [ ] Major: addresses a frequent request, relieves a common pain point
-Minor: trivial inconveniences that have robust workarounds
+- [ ] Minor: trivial inconveniences that have robust workarounds

 <!--
 To complete this issue:

 * add labels
-* add a reviewer
 * select a milestone

 Your milestone selection will be considered a suggestion for the team to review during backlog grooming.